angular-translate/grunt-po2json-angular-translate/README.md

 Default value:  `['{','}']`
 Here you can set your own placeholder structure.
 Notice that you must specify a closing mark.

+#### options.maintainFolderStructure
+Type: `Boolean`
+Default value:  `false`
+It will maintain the original folder structure from source directory when the source path has been written with '**' in path.

 ### Usage Examples